vatsalunadkat/KinAMP/README.md

 Building
 --------

-Install the kox toolchain, copy the misc/ to the current folder and adapt it to your paths.
+Install the kox toolchain, clone the GIT repo and adapt it to your paths in the armhf-toolchain.cmake file.

 ```
 git clone --recurse-submodules https://github.com/kbarni/KinAMP